So you’re ready to give email marketing a try and see what all the fuss is about.

 If you’re getting website traffic but neglecting to collect contact information, there’s a good chance most of your visitors will leave your site and never come back.
 That’s why you need a website sign-up form.

-Not a WordPress user?
-Your Constant Contact account automatically has a web sign-up form ready for you.
+Your Constant Contact account automatically has a web sign-up form ready for you, that you can include in any website you own.
 Check the “List Growth Tools” tab in your account, where you can easily customize the form and edit its title, contact fields, and appearance.

 Watch this video tutorial to learn more about creating and editing your web sign-up form.